satindersingh472/myride_api/readMe.md

 # **`MyRide Api`**
-MyRide will connect riders and drivers with each other for outside of the city rides.
+MyRide will connect riders and drivers with each other for outside of the city rides.   <br>

 Website url:**`https://myride.ml`** <br>

 user can either offer rides or can ride as a passenger.
-So, the user will be able to earn money or take benefit of not driving while going away from a city.
+So, the user will be able to earn money or take benefit of not driving while going away from a city. <br>

 ## **`Endpoints`**